 The Trust was established by J.Anthony Clark (1908-1985).
-Known to many as Tony, he worked at C&J Clark Ltd. eventually becoming a Director.
+Known to many as Tony, he worked at C&J Clark Ltd. eventually becoming Chairman.
 Tony, along with two of his cousins, played a major role in taking the company from a small regional shoe manufacturer to an international brand.

 Community was important to Tony.
 He was High Sheriff of Somerset and represented Street as Somerset County Councillor, serving as its chairman in the 1970’s.